sonups/cypress-todos-automated-test/README.md

 Open the URL http://40.80.88.6/

-All jobs same as Jenkins setup using docker in local
+All jobs here are same as Jenkins instance we setup earlier using docker in local

 Jenkins login credentials can be found in Email